Film production incentives in the United States

 Many states provide financial incentives for film and television production.

-Film production incentives are tax incentives offered on a state-by-state basis throughout the United States to encourage in-state film production.
+Film production incentives are strategies used by states to encourage filming within their jurisdictions.
+The most sought-after form of incentive are direct payments made by the state to a film's production company with the stipulation that a set amount of money, often far larger than the incentive payment, will be spent in that state.

+Such incentives are desirable to film producers because they not only offset costs that would otherwise be borne by the private capital that funds most large productions but also because state governments generally do not demand profit participation or residual payments in exchange for their financial support.
+Such schemes are an indirect form of government subsidy for workers and business-owners in the state issuing the incentive.

+Because these direct payments are routed through and paid by a state's tax bureaucracy they are often called "tax credits".
+Although conventional tax rebates are offered by some states, the most common, and attractive, form of "tax incentive" remains direct state payment to film production companies.

 Since the 1990s, states have offered increasingly competitive incentives to lure productions away from other states.
-The structure, type, and size of the incentives vary from state to state.
-Many include tax credits and exemptions, and other incentive packages include cash grants, fee-free locations, or other perks.
+The structure, type, and size of the incentives vary from state to state with most offering cash grants, tax credits and exemptions, as well as other incentives such as fee-free locations.

 Proponents of these programs point to increased economic activity and job creation as justification for the credits.
 Others argue that the cost of the incentives outweighs the benefits and say that the money goes primarily to out-of-state talent rather than in-state cast and crew members.

 Studies show that tax incentives for movie and television productions have low overall economic effects, with low rates of return for states that offer the incentives.